RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 A CA may also use other methods to publicize the certificates it has revoked.
 Any alternative method must meet the following requirements:

--   The alternative method must be described in the CA's approved CPS;
+  - The alternative method must be described in the CA’s approved CPS;

   - The alternative method must provide authentication and integrity services commensurate with the assurance level of the certificate being verified.

   - The alternative method must meet the issuance and latency requirements for CRLs stated in sections 4.9.7 and 4.9.8.

 ###  Special Requirements Related To Key Compromise